brooksminer/pulse-ox-correction/README.md

 ```
 XGBoost, Scikit-Learn, Pandas, Numpy, Matplotlib
 ```
-# Interfacing with Models and Data Analysis
+# Interfacing with Models and Data Analyses
 Exploratory data analysis is located in EDA folder, in the `EDA_Oximetry_Data_MIMIC-IV.ipynb` notebook.
 The notebook for creating the classifier can be found under Notebooks in `Classifier_Undersampling.ipynb`.
 The Regression Model can be generated using the `SaO2_Regression_Model.ipynb` file under the Notebooks folder.

 # Data Usage